restlessronin/dc-web-infra/mai/README.md

 1. Add your domain configuration:

    - Edit or add configuration files in the `nginx/conf.d/` directory.
-You can use `cyberchitta.cc.conf` as a template.

 2. Contents of `cyberchitta.cc.conf` file: